grimloc-aduque/Breast-Masses-Detection-using-Detection-Transformer-Architectures/DETR/InBreast_Coco/README.roboflow.txt

-Mammography mass detection - v2 2023-09-10 9:59pm
+Mammography mass detection - v3 2023-09-17 11:04am
 ==============================

-This dataset was exported via roboflow.com on September 11, 2023 at 3:00 AM GMT
+This dataset was exported via roboflow.com on September 17, 2023 at 4:06 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects